 The City has a Fourth Round Prospective Need obligation totaling 49 credits.
 This obligation will be fulfilled through the Manhattan Beach Club Redevelopment Project, a multi-phase development situated on a 55-acre site located between the South Amboy NJ Transit Station and the Raritan Bay shoreline.
-The project will also feature the construction of a new ferry terminal to enhance regional transit connectivity.
+The project includes a mix of residential, commercial, and retail uses, and will also feature the construction of a new ferry terminal to enhance regional transit connectivity.
 The 49 credits will be satisfied through the remaining 37 units not used in Round Three, which also yields a 12.25 bonus credit for units located within 1⁄2 mile of a NJ Transit Train Station / planned ferry station.